Codygribbs/First-Netbeans-Application/README.md

 Hello Everyone!

 I am an amateur junior developer.
-I have an open mind to all computer languages because I don't know which to focus on yet.
-I like many hobbies and have a wonderful supporting family.
+I have many hobbies including exploring the woods, throwing darts, gaming it up on Xbox, and many others.